shadinaguib/higgs-boson-prediction/README.md

 # higgs-boson-prediction
 Machine Learning HIggs Boson challenge for AICrowd

+The Higgs Boson discovery, announced at the Large Hadron Collider at CERN in March 2013, was the center of a new machine learning challenge.
+This particle can result from the collision of two accelerated protons.
+Physicist were able to identify it by measuring the decay signature of a collision event.
+The challenge was to identify those signals among a noisy background.
+This report relates and details our methodology and results while trying to recreate the "discovery" of the Higgs Boson using Machine Learning methods, based on real data.
+By comparing different models and hyperparameters, we achieved $82.9\%$ of accuracy using the Ridge regression method.

 Team Members :
 * Léo Alvarez: leo.alvarez@epfl.ch
 * Daniel Gonczy: daniel.gonczy@epfl.ch